 Problem: an emulsifier is used to mix oils and water together to create emulsions (creams and lotions are classic examples of emulsions).
 There is a big misconception that beeswax is an emulsifier.
 It is not.
 You will find TONS of recipes for creams and lotions that will list beeswax as an emulsifier.
-These recipes will ultimately fail and the ingredients will separate leaving you with a yucky mess.
-Beeswax is oil soluble and used to thicken products (such as lip balms).
-Discover three natural emulsifiers here.
+These recipes will ultimately fail and the ingredients will separate, leaving you with a yucky mess.
+Beeswax is oil soluble and used as an occlusive and to thicken products (such as lip balms).

 The problem: tap water, whether boiled first or not, should be avoided in cosmetics.
 Deionized or distilled water is much purer and will help to increase the shelf life of your products.